Best Cage Size for Sugar Glider

 Safety-Proofing Your Home for Sugar Glider

-Safety-proofing for Sugar Glider is an ongoing process, not a one-time task.
+Safety-proofing for Sugar Glider is an ongoing process, not an one-time task.
 Start with the critical hazards: toxic household plants (over 700 common plants are toxic to small animals), accessible medications (even a single dropped pill can be dangerous), and unsecured cleaning chemicals.
 For a Small (4-5 oz / 115-140g) small animal like Sugar Glider, pay special attention to small spaces where they could hide or become trapped, gaps behind appliances, and reclining furniture mechanisms.
 Electrical cords should be covered or routed out of reach.
 Recheck safety measures every season as household items shift and new hazards emerge.
 Regular safety audits of your Sugar Glider's environment every few months catch new hazards as household items and arrangements change over time.

 Seasonal Habitat Adjustments for Sugar Glider

 Adapting your Sugar Glider's living environment to seasonal changes protects both health and comfort.
 Summer adjustments for a Small (4-5 oz / 115-140g) small animal: increase water availability, add cooling surfaces, ensure the enclosure has adequate airflow, and never expose your Sugar Glider to direct sun in enclosed spaces.
 Winter modifications: add thermal bedding layers, seal drafts around the enclosure, and maintain consistent indoor temperatures.
-Seasonal parasite prevention affects habitat management too—flea and tick seasons may require more frequent cleaning of your Sugar Glider's enclosure and resting areas.
+Seasonal parasite prevention affects habitat management too—mite and parasite concernss may require more frequent cleaning of your Sugar Glider's enclosure and resting areas.
 For Sugar Glider with very high (nocturnal) exercise needs, adjust indoor enrichment to compensate when weather limits outdoor activities.
 Track how your Sugar Glider responds to seasonal shifts and maintain a seasonal setup checklist for efficient transitions.

 Related Sugar Glider Pages